E-Source Says, E-Tips, Industry News

 The Entrepreneur’s Source® offers career ownership coaching to help individuals end Battered Career Syndrome and pave their own path to self-sufficiency.

-The Entrepreneur’s Source® has more than 35 years of experience helping people discover entrepreneurship.
+The Entrepreneur’s Source® has more than 35 years of experience helping people discover ownership.
 Career Ownership Coaches™ work with individuals to help them achieve their goals to reach a point of clarity about their career.

 Starting Your Career 2.0® begins with discovering your Income, Lifestyle, Wealth, and Equity goals with a Career Ownership Coach™.
 Finding the answers to these goals is key to developing a future plan.